Johann in Werther

-Recent highlights on the concert platform include Carmina Burana at the Royal Albert Hall and Haydn's Harmoniemesse at the Cadogan Hall - both with the Royal Philharmonic Orchestra, Messiah and Brahms Requiem with the CBSO at the Birmingham Symphony Hall, Beethoven's 9th Symphony at St John's Smith Square, the title role of Elijah, Fauré, Mozart and Verdi Requiem and Mozart by Candlelight with the London Mozart Players at the Barbican.
+Recent highlights on the concert platform include his Spanish debut singing the European premiere of Roberto Sierra's Missa Latina with the Coro y Orqesta Nacional at the Madrid National Concert Hall under the baton of Karen Kamensek, a concert performance of Wozzeck with Donald Runnicles and the BBCSSO, a concert performance of Madam Butterfly with Sir Mark Elder and the Halle, Carmina Burana at the Royal Albert Hall and Haydn's Harmoniemesse at the Cadogan Hall - both with the Royal Philharmonic Orchestra, Messiah and Brahms Requiem with the CBSO at the Birmingham Symphony Hall, Beethoven's 9th Symphony at St John's Smith Square and Mozart by Candlelight with the London Mozart Players at the Barbican.

-James also regularly appears as guest soloist in the Classical Spectacular gala concerts for Raymond Gubbay with the RPO at the Royal Albert Hall, the Last Night of the Christmas Proms and New Year's Proms in the Bridgewater Hall, Liverpool Philharmonic Hall, Birmingham Symphony Hall with the Manchester Concert Orchestra, and at the Hogmanay New Year's Eve Gala with the Royal Scottish National Orchestra at the Glasgow Royal Concert Hall.
-He has also sung with the BBC Scottish Symphony Orchestra under the baton of Donald Runnicles and in the Last Night of the Easter Proms for Raymond Gubbay at the Royal Festival Hall with the Royal Philharmonic Orchestra.
+James also regularly appears as guest soloist in the Classical Spectacular gala concerts for Raymond Gubbay with the RPO at the Royal Albert Hall, the Royal Festival Hall, the Bridgewater Hall, Liverpool Philharmonic Hall, Birmingham Symphony Hall with the Manchester Concert Orchestra, and at the Hogmanay New Year's Eve Gala with the Royal Scottish National Orchestra at the Glasgow Royal Concert Hall.

 James has performed many of the major Gilbert and Sullivan baritone roles for both The D'Oyly Carte Opera Company and the International Gilbert and Sullivan Company most notably appearing as the Pirate King in The Pirates of Penzance in a run at the Savoy Theatre in London's West End.

 Current recordings include the role of Arrostino in Cellier's The Mountebanks with the BBC Concert Orchestra, Sir John Copeland in Rodgers and Hart's Dearest Enemy (New World Records), and the White Rabbit in the original cast recording of Will Todd's Alice's Adventures in Wonderland (Signum Records).
 He also makes an appearance as the Mandarin Turandot alongside Tom Cruise in Mission Impossible Rogue Nation.

-Future plans include returns to the Royal Opera House Covent Garden and English National Opera and debuts with both Opera North and at Glyndebourne Festival Opera.
+Future plans include returns to the Royal Opera House Covent Garden, Scottish Opera and Welsh National Opera and Messiah at the Royal Albert Hall with the Royal Choral Society and the RPO.